realismrocks/Ogawa/readme.txt

 left most population to sort in the sort layout window in Sortware.
-The app moves the deflected stream in increments subtracting the voltage, i.e. the stream will move in increments to the left once started, follwed by down in the Y direction, and subsequently in the X direction if chosen.
+The app moves the deflected stream in increments subtracting the voltage, i.e. the stream will move in increments to the left once started, followed by down in the Y direction, and subsequently in the X direction if chosen.
-(1) Have Sortware connected, and acquiring data.
+'(1) Have Sortware connected, and acquiring data.'; '(2) Ensure you have selected the population that you want sorted as the left most population to be sorted in the sort layout.';
-(2) Ensure you have selected the population that you want sorted as the left most population to be sorted in the sort layout.
+'(3) Adjust the stream deflection voltage to be where you want the first drop to go.
+The next drop will go left of this.';
-(3) Adjust the stream deflection voltage to be where you want the first drop to go.
-Then turn off test streams.
+'(4) Configure sort grid as desired in the Ogawa window.';
-(4) Configure sort grid as desired in the Ogawa window and click start!.
+'(5)*Only necesary if instrument has not sorted anything since power on.
+Only done once!* Click Sort to begin the sort and then stop the sort.
+This initialises the sort bucket and enables the stream.',;,'Click start to begin!.';
-(5) The app will start sorting the x direction by changing stream deflection voltages, followed by moving in the Y direction, followed by moving in the x direction by the number in the step size box.
+'(6) The app will start sorting the x direction by changing stream deflection voltages, followed by moving in the Y direction, followed by moving in the x direction by the number in the step size box.';
-(6) Once completed it will stop sorting.
+'(7) Once completed it will stop sorting.

 MIT License